Model-Aware Tokenizer Transfer: Method

 To speed up convergence, we initialize new embeddings using FOCUS \citep{dobler-de-melo-2023-focus}.
 We train with AdamW \citep{DBLP:journals/corr/abs-1711-05101}, a constant learning rate of $1 \times 10^{-4}$, and no weight decay.
 However, it should be noted that we have not performed extensive hyperparameter tuning, so using learning rate scheduling, adapting the learning rate, weight decay, and other hyperparameters may yield significantly better results.

 MATT offers a key advantage over standard language modeling with frozen non-embedding parameters: greater efficiency.
 Since AIM is defined at the attention-layer level, we can decide how much of the model to include in the tokenizer transfer by selecting the layer depth at which AIM is applied.
 Specifically, by choosing a value of $n$, we take only the first $n$ layers into account.
 This allows us to balance efficiency and performance.

-An ablation study examining how $n$ affects training speed and final model quality is presented in Appendix~\ref{apx:ablation-studies}.
+We ablate the choice of MATT target layer in Appendix~\ref{apx:ablation-studies} and find a consistent pattern: performance climbs through the early layers, plateaus across the middle of the model, and slightly degrades on the final layers -- mirroring the trend reported for Token Distillation~\cite{dobler2026token}.
+The plateau aligns with the formation of coherent word-level representations as tokens are detokenized in early and middle layers~\citep{kaplan2024tokens}.
+Because training time and VRAM grow linearly with target depth, we recommend a layer near the start of this plateau, empirically around the first quarter to first third of the model, and use this rule throughout (e.g.\ layer 12 of 34 for Gemma 3 12B PT in Section~\ref{subsec:main-results}).

-Since only input embeddings are trained, tied input–output embeddings are advantageous, as the tuned input embeddings can be reused in the LM head.
-Models without tied embeddings still benefit from input tuning, but to a significantly lesser extent; handling untied settings is left for future work.
+Since only input embeddings are trained with AIM, tied input–output embeddings are advantageous, as the tuned input embeddings can be reused in the LM head.
+For models without tied embeddings, we combine AIM with an NTP loss to ensure proper optimization of the output embeddings, at a slight cost in training efficiency; this combined variant is used \emph{only} in the untied-embeddings setting (Appendix~\ref{apx:untied-embeddings}).
+Throughout the rest of the paper, ``MATT'' refers to the AIM objective alone.